gravitational/teleport/docs/3.0/architecture.md

 * Additional data, often stored as a certificate extension.

 One can think of a Teleport _auth server_ as a certificate authority (CA) of a cluster which issues certificates.
-But reality is a bit more complicated, because cluster hosts need their own certificates too, therefore there are two CAs inside the _auth server_ per cluster:
+The reality is a bit more complicated because cluster hosts need their own certificates too.
+Therefore, there are two CAs inside the _auth server_ per cluster:

 * **Host CA** issues host certificates.